 Each of Messrs.
-Lopp and Montemayor were granted stock options awards and restricted share awards in recognition of their efforts in our 2017 initial public offering.
+Lopp and Montemayor were granted stock option awards and restricted share awards in recognition of their efforts in our 2017 initial public offering.
 Mr. Lopp was granted 4,000 stock options and 2,750 restricted stock awards and Mr. Montemayor was granted 1,575 stock options and 1,100 restricted stock awards.
 The stock option awards and the restricted stock awards had a per share grant date fair value of \$4.56 and \$13.58, respectively.
+Messrs.
+Lopp and Montemayor received equity awards in 2018 consisting of 8,000 stock options and 5,500 restricted stock awards in the case of Mr. Lopp, and 6,500 stock options and 4,750 restricted stock awards in the case of Mr. Montemayor that were attributable to 2018 service.